limpyd/redis-limpyd-jobs/README.md

                         Min delay (seconds) to wait before fetching new priority queues (>= timeout), e.g.
                         --fetch-priorities-delay=30
+  --requeue-times=REQUEUE_TIMES
-  --database=DATABASE   Redis database to use (host:port:db), e.g.
+                        Number of time to requeue a failing job (default to 0), e.g. --requeue-times=5 --database=DATABASE   Redis database to use (host:port:db), e.g.
                         --database=localhost:6379:15
   --no-title            Do not update the title of the worker's process, e.g.